sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 This is a complete course in C, designed to take a reader from no prior programming experience to competent, independent, professional C development.
 It is organized as 56 weekly topics in four levels. **Basic** builds the language core, early programming habits, and the first command-line programs, ending with pointers and strings. **Intermediate** covers memory, aggregate data, files, error handling, modular design, and project workflow. **Advanced** covers libraries and tooling, data structures, performance, undefined behavior, portability, low-level systems interfaces, network programming, and concurrency. **Professional** covers working in existing codebases, collaboration and review, library distribution, language interoperability, scalable I/O, security testing, embedded and bare-metal development, and long-term maintenance.
 Each topic assumes only what earlier topics have already established.

+Every week is anchored to a worked example that is built and explained in the lecture notes.
+The examples form a chain rather than a set of isolated exercises: the growable array of week 19 becomes the reusable module of week 28, the library of week 29, the installable package of week 45, and the target of a foreign-language binding in week 46; the socket server of week 40 becomes the event loop of week 47.

 ## Ders Öğretim Planı

 [Ders Öğretim Planı (HTML)](../files/c/Ders_Ogretim_Plani.html)